-Located in an enclosed drying pocket, miles from the sea, Eling Creek offers complete protection.
-Approaches are straight forward with a sufficient rise of the tide and daylight.
+Situated in an enclosed drying pocket miles from the sea, Eling Creek provides complete protection.
+Approaches are straightforward but heavily reliant on tide height, draft, and daylight.

 Keyfacts for Eling